Dan Tucker’s Grave

 Downtown Elberton Memorial Display

-The Elberton Granite Association and its members maintain a constantly changing display of work from Elbert County’s granite industry.
-This display is located at the intersection of highways 17, 72, and 77 in downtown Elberton.
+The Elberton Granite Association and its members maintain a changing display of work from Elbert County’s granite industry.
+This display is located at the intersection of highway 17 / 72 & 77 in downtown Elberton.

 Elbert County contains one of the most unique features in the state of Georgia and hundreds maybe thousands of football fans will attest to this fact.

-Elberton, chartered Dec.
-10, 1803 was settled because turkey hunters found a pleasant area situated around a spring.
+Elberton was settled because turkey hunters found a pleasant area situated around a spring.
+The town was chartered on December 10, 1803.
 In 1812, town commissioners purchased the spring from a private owner.
 It was used for drinking water until the City of Elberton built a water system around 1899.
 From that time forward, the spring was forgotten.

 In 1954, the Elberton Blue Devils prepared for the first game.
 It had a field-level granite wall circling the field.
 On the home side five rows of granite seats were complete between the 20-yard lines.
 The visitors’ side had only two rows, with a 40-foot dirt hill rising above it.
 Unfortunately, the first game played in the Granite Bowl was lost in the fourth quarter to Morgan County, 7-0.
 A week later the Blue Devils celebrated a victory defeating Greenwood, SC, 33-0.